maoyuan121/learn-go-with-tests/select.md

 The syntax may look a bit busy but just take your time.

-`httptest.NewServer` takes an `http.HandlerFunc` which we are sending in via an _anonymous function_.
+`httptest.NewServer` 接收一个 `http.HandlerFunc`，这个方法接收一个 _匿名函数_。

-`http.HandlerFunc` is a type that looks like this: `type HandlerFunc func(ResponseWriter, *Request)`.
+`http.HandlerFunc` 是一个类型，大概就是：`type HandlerFunc func(ResponseWriter, *Request)`。

 All it's really saying is it needs a function that takes a `ResponseWriter` and a `Request`, which is not too surprising for an HTTP server.

 It turns out there's really no extra magic here, **this is also how you would write a _real_ HTTP server in Go**.
 The only difference is we are wrapping it in an `httptest.NewServer` which makes it easier to use with testing, as it finds an open port to listen on and then you can close it when you're done with your test.

 Inside our two servers, we make the slow one have a short `time.Sleep` when we get a request to make it slower than the other one.
 Both servers then write an `OK` response with `w.WriteHeader(http.StatusOK)` back to the caller.

 If you re-run the test it will definitely pass now and should be faster.
 Play with these sleeps to deliberately break the test.